 I returned the chopped leaves back to the bowl so I could add some oil.
 You'll want to use about 1 Tablespoon for each cup of chopped leaves.
 Olive oil is the best choice.
 Think of the types of dishes you plan to use the basil in as a guide.
 If you will be normally using your basil in rich Italian tomato-based sauces or a pesto, then olive oil would be an excellent choice.
 I used 2 Tablespoons one was olive oil and the other was sunflower.

 Once you have mixed it thoroughly you can begin to fill your ice cube trays.
 My trays are small, so I used a teaspoon.
 Pack it down so that when it freezes together you have a cube shape.

 Depending on your freezer you may need to make modifications to this.
-I have a smallish freezer compartment and it doesn't always freeze solid.
+I have a small freezer compartment and it doesn't always freeze solid.
 What could happen is that your basil may fall apart and not come out as a cube.
 This can still be put into a resealable bag and used as needed.
 If you want a cube shape you can top off each ice cube tray with water.
 So you will have a basil ice cube.
-If you opt to do this, allow for the small amount of water which will accompany your basil in your recipe.
+If you opt to do this, allow for the small amount of water that will accompany your basil in your recipe.

 Bagging Your Basil